 The same opportunity came again during the Second World War.
 The leader of this type of movement at this time was Subhash Chandra Bosh.
 They had resolved to take advantage of the Second World War in the interest of India.

 Mr. Mazumdar has written in this regard that “While the Cripps Mission was talking in vain in India with the Congress leaders, Subhas Chandra Bose was having a different type of conversation with Germany and Italy, which had a greater hand in shaping India’s destiny.
 As a result of their activities, Azad Hind Fauj was formed and thus a new turn came in the freedom movement.

-When World War I was looming in Europe, Mr. Bose wanted to take advantage of the time and by taking the war of Britain and Germany, by striking a blow, India wanted to get freedom.
+When World War I was looming in Europe, Mr. Bose wanted to take advantage of the time, and by taking the war between Britain and Germany, by striking a blow, India wanted to get freedom.
 He believed in the old Irish saying, ‘England’s need is Ireland’s opportunity’.
 Therefore, he wanted to bring Gandhi Congress leaders on his policy that for the independence of India, the help of the enemies of England should be taken.

 But due to Gandhi’s non-violence – perhaps because of the feeling of not leaving his side in the days of England – Subhash Chandra Bose did not get Gandhiji’s support, although the Second World War had started.
 Subhas Chandra Bose was elected President twice in the Congress movement, but there was a fundamental difference of opinion between him and Gandhi on the question of non-violence.
-Eventually Bose left the Congress and founded the Forward Bloc.
+Eventually, Bose left Congress and founded the Forward Bloc.